Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 #### Sequence and Acknowledgment numbers

-TCP views data as an unstructured, but ordered, stream of bytes.
-TCP’s use of sequence numbers reflects this view in that sequence numbers are over the stream of transmitted bytes and not over the series of transmitted segments.
-The sequence number for a segment is therefore the byte-stream number of the first byte in the segment.
+The *sequence number* for a segment is therefore the byte-stream *number of the first byte in the segment*.

-The acknowledgment number that Host A puts in its segment is the sequence number of the next byte Host A is expecting from Host B.
+The *acknowledgment number* that Host A puts in its segment is the sequence *number of the next byte* Host A is expecting from Host B.
 Because TCP only acknowledges bytes up to the first missing byte in the stream, TCP is said to provide **cumulative acknowledgments**.

 The TCP RFCs do not impose any rules on what a receiver should do with out-of-order received segments.
-The programmer can obt between discarding such segments, or keeping them until the expected segments are received.
+The programmer can opt between discarding such segments, or keeping them until the expected segments are received.

-### Round-Trip Time Estimation and Timeout

-TCP estimates the RTT from sample RTT according to the formula
-$$
-\text{EstimatedRTT} = (1-\alpha) \cdot \text{EstimatedRTT} + \alpha \cdot \text{SampleRTT}
-$$
-This performs an average of the sample RTTs, giving exponentially less value to older samples.
-The value of $\alpha$ is usually set to 0.125.

-TCP also has a measure of the variability of the RTT.
-$$
-\text{DevRTT} = (1 – \beta) \cdot \text{DevRTT} + \beta \cdot | \text{SampleRTT} – \text{EstimatedRTT} |
-$$
-The value of $\beta$ is usually $0.25$.

-TCP determines the value for retransmission timeout interval as:
-$$
-\text{TimeoutInterval} = \text{EstimatedRTT} + 4 \cdot \text{DevRTT}
-$$
-An initial $\text{TimeoutInterval}$ value of 1 second is recommended.
-Also, when a timeout occurs, the value of $\text{TimeoutInterval}$ is doubled to avoid a premature timeout occurring for a subsequent segment that will soon be acknowledged.
-However, as soon as a segment is received and $\text{EstimatedRTT}$ is updated, the $\text{TimeoutInterval}$ is again computed using the formula above.

 ### TCP Connection Establishment

 In order to establish a connection, TCP performs a **three-way handshake**:
 1. The client-side TCP first sends a **SYN segment** to the server-side TCP (segment with the SYN bit set to 1).
   In addition, the client randomly chooses an initial sequence number (`client_isn`) and puts this number in the sequence number field of the initial TCP SYN segment.

 2. Once the SYN segment arrives at the server host, the host allocates the TCP buffers and variables to the connection, and sends a connection-granted segment to the client TCP.
   This segment has the SYN bit set, the acknowledgment field set to `client_isn+1`, and a sequence number `server_isn` value in the sequence number field.

 3. Upon receiving the SYNACK segment, the client also allocates buffers and variables to the connection.
   The client host then sends the server yet another segment, acknowledging the server’s connection-granted segment.
   The SYN bit is set to zero, since the connection is established.
   This third stage of the three-way handshake may carry client-to- server data in the segment payload.

+// TODO: variable and buffer allocation

 ### TCP Message Sending

 Once a TCP connection is established, the two application processes can send data to each other.
 To do so, the client process passes a stream of data through the socket into the connection’s **send buffer**.
 From time to time, TCP will grab chunks of data from the send buffer and pass the data to the network layer.

-The maximum amount of data that can be grabbed and placed in a segment is limited by the **maximum segment size (MSS)**.
+The maximum amount of data that can be grabbed and placed in a segment is limited by the **maximum segment size (MSS)**, which in turn is limited my the **maximum transmission unit (MTU)** - the length of the largest link-layer frame that can be sent.

 When TCP receives a segment at the other end, the segment’s data is placed in the TCP connection’s receive buffer.
 The application reads the stream of data from this buffer.
 Each side of the connection has its own send buffer and its own receive buffer.

-#### Reliable Data Transfer
+### TCP Reliable Data Transfer

-TCP creates a reliable data transfer service on top of the unreliable service offered by IP, using:
+TCP creates a reliable data transfer service on top of the unreliable service offered by IP, using a **sliding window** protocol with **cumulative ACKs** and a  single **retransmission timer**.
-- **sliding window**;
-- **cumulative ACKs**;
-- a single **retransmission timer**.

-Retransmission are triggered by either timeout events or duplicate ACKs.
-Duplicate ACKs prevent the sender from waiting for exponentially longer timeout expirations.
+Retransmission is triggered by either a timeout event or duplicate ACKs, which prevent the sender from waiting for timeout expirations.

 Because a sender often sends a large number of segments back to back, if one segment is lost, there will likely be many back-to-back duplicate ACKs.
 If the TCP sender receives three duplicate ACKs for the same data, it takes this as an indication that the segment following the segment that has been ACKed three times has been lost.
 In the case that three duplicate ACKs are received, the TCP sender performs a **fast retransmit**, retransmitting the missing segment before that segment’s timer expires.

+// TODO: review and rethink this

 #### Go-Back-N or Selective Repeat?